archival-IIIF/server/readme.md

 - **Index worker**: Gets a job with the path of a collection to be indexed in [ElasticSearch](https://www.elastic.co/webinars/getting-started-elasticsearch).
 Current implementations:
-    - `iish-archivematica-index`: A specific IISH implementation of the index worker.
+    - `iish-index`: A specific IISH implementation of the index worker.
 Indexes DIPs created by the Archivematica instance of the IISH.
     - `ecodices-index`: A specific eCodices implementation of the index worker.
 Indexes DIPs created by the Archivematica instance of eCodices.